bhojpur/credential/README.md

-# credential
+# Bhojpur Credential - Data Processing Engine
-The Bhojpur Credential is a software-as-a-service product used as a Credential Engine based on Bhojpur.NET Platform for application delivery.
+The Bhojpur Credential is a software-as-a-service product used as a User Credentials Engine based on Bhojpur.NET Platform for application delivery.